sxyu/avatar/README.md

 - Boost 1.58
 - OpenCV 3.3+ (OpenCV 4 not supported)
 - Eigen 3.3.4
-- Ceres Solver 1.14 (Ceres 2 not supported)
+- Ceres Solver 1.14 (Ceres 2 not supported).
+    - This is very performance critical, and it is strongly recommended to manually build Ceres with LAPACK and OpenMP support.
+    - If you are using an Intel processor, it is also recommended to use MKL as BLAS/LAPACK.
+Otherwise ATLAS is recommended.
+    - Finally, make sure you build Ceres in release mode.
 - K4A (Azure Kinect SDK), optional but required for live-demo
 - PCL 1.8+, optional

 Earlier versions of these libraries may work, but I have not tested them

 ### How to build